 Nancy Metayer Bowen, a long-time resident of Coral Springs, serves as the city’s first Black and Haitian-American woman Commissioner.

-Metayer Bowen is an Environmental Scientist and former member of the Broward County Soil and Water Conservation District.
-She has undertaken work across multiple government agencies and nonprofit organizations where she brought long-term strategic expertise to programs seeking to improve environmental conditions, water, sanitation, and public health.
+Nancy Metayer Bowen is an Environmental Scientist and a former member of the Broward County Soil and Water Conservation District.
+She has worked across multiple government agencies and nonprofit organizations, bringing long-term strategic expertise to programs seeking to improve environmental conditions, water, sanitation, and public health.
 She has been a staunch advocate for those impacted by water crises nationwide and worked extensively in response to devastating natural disasters such as Hurricane Irma, Hurricane Michael, and Hurricane Dorian.

-Metayer Bowen believes in making Coral Springs a leader in sustainability and resiliency with new initiatives that will address and mitigate the escalating consequence of climate change within our city.
-Furthermore, she believes in supporting small businesses and sees tremendous opportunities to expand the scope of community industries – including solar manufacturing, the introduction of tech hubs and more.
-Embracing the core values imparted on her from a young age – community service, philanthropy and stewardship, Metayer Bowen seeks to bring these to bear in her role as Coral Springs Commissioner.
-She intends to offer a balanced perspective while lending her voice to amplify and empower all members of our community with the intention to make Coral Springs better for future generations.
+Bowen believes in making her hometown, Coral Springs, a leader in sustainability and resiliency with new initiatives that will address and mitigate the escalating consequence of climate change.
+Furthermore, she believes in supporting small businesses and sees tremendous opportunities to expand the scope of community industries – including solar manufacturing, introducing tech hubs, and more.
+Embracing the core values imparted to her from a young age – community service, philanthropy, and stewardship, Bowen seeks to bring these to bear in her role as Coral Springs Commissioner.
+She intends to offer a balanced perspective while lending her voice to amplify and empower all community members to make Coral Springs better for future generations.

-Metayer Bowen awards and recognitions include, Top 20 under 40 by Haitian-American Chamber of Commerce, United Nations Clean Water Advocacy Award, CLEO Institute Leadership Circle Inductee.
+Bowen awards and recognitions include Top 20 under 40 by the Haitian-American Chamber of Commerce, United Nations Clean Water Advocacy Award, and CLEO Institute Leadership Circle Inductee.